Biotechnology and Biological Sciences Research Council

-- Chief Executive - Professor Julia Goodyear CBE Julia joined BBSRC in January 2002 after more than 20 years at Birkbeck College, University of London, where she was Vice-Master and head of the School of Crystallography.
-Julia is responsible for an internationally recognised research group and her ongoing research interests include the use of computer simulation techniques to study the structure and function of large molecules.
+- Former Chief Executive (2007-2008) - Professor Julia Goodyear CBE Julia joined BBSRC in January 2002 after more than 20 years at Birkbeck College, University of London, where she was Vice-Master and head of the School of Crystallography.
+Julia was responsible for an internationally recognised research group and her ongoing research interests included the use of computer simulation techniques to study the structure and function of large molecules.
 She was appointed Vice-Master of Birkbeck College in 1998 and Professor of Biomolecular Science in 1995.

 - Board Member - Dr D Brightman Independent

 - Board Member - Professor A Dell FRS Imperial College London

 - Board Member - Professor R Freedman The University of Warwick